 Snow on Bank of the Conestoga Creek - Morgantown, Pennsylvania - February 21, 2010

-It was seven years ago today, February 21, 2010, a beautiful Sunday morning.
+It was eleven years ago today, February 21, 2010, a beautiful Sunday morning.
 We had decided to take a ride and do some photography.
 There had been a recent snowfall, so snow was an obvious subject, but I wanted something unique, something special.We headed West toward Lancaster, maybe farmhouses in the snow, I thought.
 Then it came to me.
 I wanted a bare tree in an open field with it’s elongated shadow coming towards me.
 I could see it in my head.I told my wife, who was driving, about the image in my mind.
 Now, where to find this perfect shot.
 I told her it had to be up high, for perspective, and the sun must be behind to cast the shadow towards me.We looked and drove and looked some more.

 About mid afternoon, Arlene found a road with a little creek next to it.
 She said, “Let’s go this way!”
 She found a great covered bridge surrounded by fresh snow.
 I got out of the car and started to shoot.
 The photographs we OK, but nothing special, at least to my standards.